Outboard Marine Corporation

 OMC Groundwater Cleanup

 The former Waukegan Coke Plant portion of the OMC Site is currently under a monitored natural attenuation remedy for residual groundwater contamination left after the significant contamination was removed.
+Clean sediment from the Waukegan Outer Harbor will be placed on the Coke Plant site during Fall 2014, by the U.S. Army Corps of Engineers.
+The sediment will be helpful to the City of Waukegan for their site future development plans.

 - Waukegan Harbor Dredge Management Units (PDF) (1pp, 948KB) June 2013